roryk/bcbio.rnaseq/README.md

 ``bcbio.rnaseq`` can be run in two different modes.
 The first mode is ``compare-bcbio-run`` which takes the output from a [bcbio-nextgen][bcbio-nextgen] RNA-seq analysis and runs several different DE callers and compares the results to each other.
-Since there is no true set of calls this is just a way to assess which callers are different from each other.
+If your run includes [ERCC spike-in][ERCC] data ``bcbio.rnaseq`` will detect this automatically and run a concordance analysis on the ERCC data.
 The second mode is a ``seqc-comparisons`` which is a diagnostic mode for determining how well DE callers work against a reference set of ~ 1000 qPCR assayed genes from the [SEQC][SEQC] project.
 The true set of DE calls were made on the qPCR data via the hacky method of performing a t-test and BH correcting the p-values, and calling anything with a FDR < 0.05 as differentially expressed.
 To run in this mode you would first download and prepare the [SEQC][SEQC] data, align it with [bcbio-nextgen][bcbio-nextgen] and run ``bcbio.rnaseq`` on the results.